- How to get to us

 When looking for flights to El Salvador, look for flights to San Salvador - airport code SAL.

-Monseñor Óscar Arnulfo Romero International Airport (previously known as Comalapa International Airport and El Salvador International Airport) is located close to San Salvador, 35 minutes drive from La Libertad, 25 minutes drive from San Salvador city and 2 hours drive from Las Flores
+Monseñor Óscar Arnulfo Romero International Airport is a 35 minutes drive from La Libertad surf camp and a 2 hours drive from Las Flores surf camp.

 International Airlines flying to El Salvador

-From New York, Atlanta, Miami, Houston, Los Angeles, Toronto, Amsterdam, Madrid and South America you can find direct flights.
+You can find direct flights from New York, Atlanta, Miami, Houston, Los Angeles, Toronto, Amsterdam, Madrid and South America .

-From most other places in USA and Europe you can usually find a combination of flights with just one stopover.
+From most other places in USA and Europe you can find flights with just one stopover.

 Some of the international airlines that fly to El Salvador (SAL):